hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 -> **NOTE** Since `access_policy` can be configured both inline and via the separate `azurerm_key_vault_access_policy` resource, we have to explicitly set it to empty slice (`[]`) to remove it.

 * `enabled_for_deployment` - (Optional) Boolean flag to specify whether Azure Virtual Machines are permitted to retrieve certificates stored as secrets from the key vault.
-Defaults to `false`.

 * `enabled_for_disk_encryption` - (Optional) Boolean flag to specify whether Azure Disk Encryption is permitted to retrieve secrets from the vault and unwrap keys.
-Defaults to `false`.

 * `enabled_for_template_deployment` - (Optional) Boolean flag to specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault.
-Defaults to `false`.

 * `enable_rbac_authorization` - (Optional) Boolean flag to specify whether Azure Key Vault uses Role Based Access Control (RBAC) for authorization of data actions.
-Defaults to `false`.

 * `network_acls` - (Optional) A `network_acls` block as defined below.

 * `purge_protection_enabled` - (Optional) Is Purge Protection enabled for this Key Vault?
-Defaults to `false`.

 !> **Note:** Once Purge Protection has been Enabled it's not possible to Disable it.
 Support for [disabling purge protection is being tracked in this Azure API issue](https://github.com/Azure/azure-rest-api-specs/issues/8075).
 Deleting the Key Vault with Purge Protection Enabled will schedule the Key Vault to be deleted (which will happen by Azure in the configured number of days, currently 90 days - which will be configurable in Terraform in the future).